SAI role in Fraud and Corruption

 Submission of evidence to court by levels of horizontal accountability

 A study notes the negative impact of corruption has income inequality through lower economic growth, a biased tax system, and lower levels and effectiveness of public spending.29Gupta, Davoodi and Alonso-Terme 2002.
-In the Global Surey 2023 SAIs were asked about their opinions about what are the greatest obstacles for fighting corruption in the public sector.
+In the Global Survey 2023 SAIs were asked about their opinions about what are the greatest obstacles for fighting corruption in the public sector.
 While there isn’t globally one specific factor that stands out across the SAI, the most interesting discovery is perhaps that SAI perception on obstacles, seems to be colored by their context.30Political will comes out on top, but it is not much higher than the next suggested factor.
 For example, there seems to be a relationship between the proportion of SAIs pointing to political will as key barrier and their countries placement on the corruption index.
 67% of SAIs ranking this as a top three factors are countries with higher levels of corruption, three times higher than in countries with lower levels of corruption.
-It’s worth nothing that a higher number of SAIs this as a main obstacle are LMI countries, where the country economy has grown, but distribution of growth lags behind.
+It’s worth noting that a high proportion of SAIs from LMI countries is listing this as a main obstacle, countries where economy has grown but distribution of growth lags behind.

 Figure 68 - Political will as an obstacle to curb government corruption by country level corruption